ErdhyErnando/flask-auth/README.md

 Now, every time the Raspberry Pi boots up, it will automatically start the Flask application.

-Note: This method will start the application in the current terminal session.
-For a more robust solution in a production environment, consider using a process manager like systemd or supervisor.

 ## Usage

 1. Log in with your credentials or sign up for a new account (requires admin approval).